elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 Elixir and pattern matching promote an assertive style of programming where you handle the known cases.
 Once an unexpected scenario arises, you can decide to address it accordingly based on practical examples, or conclude the scenario is indeed invalid and the exception is the desired choice.

 `case/2` is another important construct in Elixir that help us write assertive code, by matching on specific patterns.
-For exmaple, if a function returns `{:ok, ...}` or `{:error, ...}`, prefer to explicitly match on both patterns:
+For example, if a function returns `{:ok, ...}` or `{:error, ...}`, prefer to explicitly match on both patterns:

 ```elixir
 case some_function(arg) do